AnonSols/terminal-remote-chatroom/Readme.md

-We create a tcp chat room on the CLI it's methods:
-    broadcast message from the server to the client recieve and send messages concurrently
-    handle connections
+Terminal Server Chatroom v.0.0.1

+This is a TCP chat room that enables client from either the local network or with the public connect to each other It works by allowing them to connect to the server then have access to themselves.
+The normal advance chat system